JieZheng-ShanghaiTech/TMELand/README.md

 TMELand is a software tool for modeling and visualization of Waddington's epigenetic landscape and state transition paths based on dynamical models of gene regulatory network (GRN).

 Our paper on TMELand has been submitted:
-[Lin Zhu, Xin Kang, Pei Lin, Chunhe Li and Jie Zheng.
-TMELand: Quantitative modeling and visualization of Waddington’s epigenetic landscape and state transition paths[J], 2021.]
+[Lin Zhu, Xin Kang, Chunhe Li and Jie Zheng.
+TMELand: An end-to-end pipeline for quantification and visualization of Waddington’s epigenetic landscape based on gene regulatory network, 2022.]
 For more details, please check out the [User Manual](https://github.com/JieZheng-ShanghaiTech/TMELand/blob/main/TMELand%20Manual.pdf).